markjprice/web-dev-net9/docs/errata/errata.md

 }
 ```

+This fix also affects Step 5, when the reader must **View page source** and review the generated HTML.
+For example, in the book, the first label renders as `<label class="form-label" for="ShipperId" />`, but after applying the fix, it will render as `<label class="form-label" for="ShipperId">Shipper ID</label>`.

 # Page 158 - Localizing your user interface

 > Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 5, 2025](https://github.com/markjprice/web-dev-net9/issues/15).